 With an ROE of 24.70%, Sandridge Mississippian Trust II (NYSE:SDR) outpaced its own industry which delivered a less exciting 10.65% over the past year.
 While the impressive ratio tells us that SDR has made significant profits from little equity capital, ROE doesn’t tell us if SDR has borrowed debt to make this happen.
 Today, we’ll take a closer look at some factors like financial leverage to see how sustainable SDR’s ROE is.
 See our latest analysis for Sandridge Mississippian Trust II

 Firstly, Return on Equity, or ROE, is simply the percentage of last years’ earning against the book value of shareholders’ equity.
 It essentially shows how much the company can generate in earnings given the amount of equity it has raised.
 Generally speaking, a higher ROE is preferred; however, there are other factors we must also consider before making any conclusions.

 Return on Equity = Net Profit ÷ Shareholders Equity

-ROE is measured against cost of equity in order to determine the efficiency of SandRidge Mississippian Trust II’s equity capital deployed.
-Its cost of equity is 10.18%.
-Given a positive discrepancy of 14.82% between return and cost, this indicates that SandRidge Mississippian Trust II pays less for its capital than what it generates in return, which is a sign of capital efficiency.
-ROE can be split up into three useful ratios: net profit margin, asset turnover, and financial leverage.
+Returns are usually compared to costs to measure the efficiency of capital.
+Sandridge Mississippian Trust II’s cost of equity is 10.30%.
+Since Sandridge Mississippian Trust II’s return covers its cost in excess of 14.39%, its use of equity capital is efficient and likely to be sustainable.
+Simply put, Sandridge Mississippian Trust II pays less for its capital than what it generates in return.
+ROE can be dissected into three distinct ratios: net profit margin, asset turnover, and financial leverage.
 This is called the Dupont Formula: